Eurydia/cleanpedia-production/src/site/notes/PDT P Real Number Type.md

 Real numbers are represented by 64 bits values.

-For built-in functions and operations on real number type, see [[Appendix A/StdReal\|Appendix A/StdReal]] module.
+For built-in functions and operations on real number type, see [[APX A StdReal\|APX A StdReal]] module.

 ## Real Number Type Declaration